strvcom/atlas.js/packages/application/README.md

-# @theframework/application
+# @atlas.js/application

-The core component of @theframework.
+The core component of @atlas.js.
 This is where all components meet.

 ## License